tbrowder/Net-IP-Lite/README.md

 [![Build Status](https://travis-ci.org/tbrowder/Net-IP-Lite-Perl6.svg?branch=master)]
   (https://travis-ci.org/tbrowder/Net-IP-Lite-Perl6)

-This is a Perl 6 version of CPAN's Perl 5 module [Net::IP](https://metacpan.org/pod/Net::IP).
-It provides a subset of that modules basic IPv4 and IPv6 address manipulation subroutines.
+This is a limited Perl 6 version of CPAN's Perl 5 module [Net::IP](https://metacpan.org/pod/Net::IP).
+It provides a subset of that module's basic IPv4 and IPv6 address manipulation subroutines.

 See the Wikipedia article
 [IP Address](https://en.wikipedia.org/wiki/IP_address) for a detailed